-Long Beach unpaid commission claims can be difficult to pursue without a Long Beach employment attorney by you side.
+Long Beach unpaid commission claims can be difficult to pursue without an employment attorney by your side.
 We will be able to look into company policies and procedures that will benefit your claim.
 You may have also received a written compensation agreement that may have been broken causing you to not be paid your eligible commissions.
 We can also find other cases filed against your employer previously.
 This can lead to a class action claim.
-Determining the best course of action, can only be accomplished by consulting with a Long Beach unpaid commissions attorney.
+Determining the best course of action can only be accomplished by consulting with a Long Beach unpaid commissions attorney.
 Matthew A. Kaufman and his legal team will fight for your rights in the workplace.
 Contact our offices by phone or by using our online contact form.

 Your job is more than just a source of income.
 It is a major part of your lifestyle.
 If you have been the victim of wrongful termination, wrongful demotion or any kind of discriminatory business practices, it is time to take action and contact a Ventura employment law attorney that can help.
 Attorney Matthew A. Kaufman and the team at The Kaufman Law Firm bring experience and a vast arsenal of legal resources to help clients recover the money they deserve.